xlnwel/blog/docs/_posts/2019-04-01-discrete-probability-distribution.md

 ### <a name="binomial"></a>Binomial Distribution

-We can extend the Bernoulli distribution to the binomial distribution, in which we have $$N$$ variables of a Bernoulli distribution and consider the probability of the number of successes.
+We can extend the Bernoulli distribution to the binomial distribution, in which we have \\(N\\) variables of a Bernoulli distribution and consider the probability of the number of successes.
 The binomial distribution can be written as

 $$
 \begin{align}